houstonpearse/rubiks-cube/README.md

 cube.rotate(Rotations.y);

-// Apply a sequence in one call const state = cube.do([
+// Apply a sequence in one call cube.do([
     Movements.Single.R,
     Movements.Single.U,
     Movements.Single.RP,
     Movements.Single.UP,
 ]);

-console.log(state); // Kociemba string
+// Read the current state as a Kociemba string const kociemba = cube.getKociemba();
+console.log(kociemba);

-// Initialise from an existing state string const restored = new RubiksCubeState(CubeTypes.Three, state);
+// Restore from a Kociemba string const restored = new RubiksCubeState(CubeTypes.Three);
+const ok = restored.setKociemba(kociemba); // false if the string is not valid for this cube size
 ```

+`getState()` / `setState()` round‑trip the raw sticker array if you want to skip the Kociemba encoding.
+For
-For lower‑level access to slices and sticker arrays, the same subpath also exports `CubeState`, the slice helpers
-`GetMovementSlice` / `GetRotationSlice`, and the `Axi` enum.
+lower‑level access to slices, the same subpath also exports `GetMovementSlice`, `GetRotationSlice`, and the `Axi`
+enum.

 ## Standalone 3D object